taocao/second-brain-ai-assistant-course/README.md

 - Fine-tuning a Llama model using Unsloth and Comet.
 - Deploying the Llama model as an inference endpoint to Hugging Face serverless Dedicated Endpoints.
 - Implement advanced RAG algorithms using contextual retrieval, hybrid search and MongoDB vector search.
-- Build an agent that uses multiple tools using Hugging Face’s smolagents framework.
+- Build an agent that uses multiple tools using Hugging Face's smolagents framework.
 - Using LLMOps best practices such as prompt monitoring and RAG evaluation using Opik.
 - Integrate pipeline orchestration, artifact and metadata tracking using ZenML.
 - Manage the Python project using uv and ruff.